-Solid with Security/Fault indicator lamp On: Continuous illumination of the lamp with the Security/Fault indicator lamp indicates a traction control fault.
+Solid with Security/Fault indication lamp On: Continuous illumination of the lamp with the Security/Fault indication lamp indicates a traction control malfunction.
 Traction control is disabled and the motorcycle is operating as traction control turned off.
 See a Harley-Davidson dealer for service.